Super-sub Waris scores first goal of the season as Strasbourg demolished Nimes | Goal.com

 The forward came close to grabbing a hat-trick in the game when he was afforded to take a penalty awarded to his side but he blew the glorious opportunity.

-The forward made no mistake in sending goalkeeper Reynet to the wrong side of the net, firing his penalty to the back of the net.
+The forward made no mistake in sending goalkeeper Reynet to the wrong side of the goal, firing his penalty to the back of the net.

-Diallo featured for the entirety of the game for Strasbourg while Aholou played for 83 minutes before making ways for Mahame Siby.
+Diallo featured for the entirety of the game for Strasbourg while Aholou played for 83 minutes before making way for Mahame Siby.

-The victory moved Strasbourg off the bottom three to the 16thh spot after gathering 17 points from 18 games.
+The victory moved Strasbourg out of the bottom three to the 16th spot after gathering 17 points from 18 games.

 Waris will hope to continue his impressive performances when his side slug it out against Lens in their next league game on January 9.